 - - Total bilirubin less than or equal to 2.0 mg/dl, except in patients with

 Gilbert's Syndrome, who must have a total bilirubin less than or equal to 3.0

-- - More than four weeks must have elapsed since any prior systemic therapy at the time
+- - More than four weeks must have elapsed since completion of any prior systemic therapy

-Note: Patients may have undergone minor surgical procedures within the past three weeks, as
+Note: Patients may have undergone minor surgical procedures or limited field radiotherapy

 - - For cohort 3: more than two weeks must have elapsed since any prior palliation for

 major bronchial occlusion or bleeding at the time the patient receives the preparative